-Referral Services Dr. Kimel has lived in Denver for the last 17 years, developing relationships with various pediatricians, psychiatrists, therapists, learning specialists, occupational therapists, speech and language pathologists, tutors, and schools, and has an incredible network of warm, bright, and talented individuals to refer to.
+Referral Services Dr. Kimel has lived in Denver since 2001, developing relationships with various pediatricians, psychiatrists, therapists, learning specialists, occupational therapists, speech and language pathologists, tutors, and schools, and has an incredible network of warm, bright, and talented individuals to refer to.

 Dr. Kimel's approach to therapy is collaborative, integrative, and individualized.
 Dr. Kimel uses therapeutic methods that she thinks will best meet your goals.
 In working with children and adolescents as individual clients, she often integrate family therapy because she believes that a child's family is an integral piece in treatment and intervention.
 Dr. Kimel may also use cognitive behavioral therapy, behavioral therapy, or play-based approaches depending on the presenting problems.
 At times, clients come to her specifically for family therapy and no one person is identified as a client.
 In this case, the family as a unit is considered her client and she will work with everyone in the family as a group.

 Social Skills Groups Dr. Kimel runs 9-10 week long social skills groups for adolescents with ASD that are based on the UCLA PEERS model, a well-researched social skills curriculum created by Drs.
 Elizabeth Laugeson and Fred Frankel.
 Dr. Kimel previously provided this program through JFK Partners and Developmental FX, and currently provides this program in her private practice with the assistance of skilled doctoral students studying clinical psychology.
 Her extensive clinical experience ensures that this is a productive, meaningful and effective group.

 Girls Groups: Dr. Kimel runs a 10 week long social skills group that is geared toward issues that girls with ASD (and related disorders) experience regularly.
 For example, topics of dating, hygiene, coping with anxiety, and bullying are discussed.
 Please refer to the attached flyer for more information on her upcoming group for the Spring of 2020 (see below).